 - 1. Liaison meets with the student. - 2.
 Liaison helps student problem-solve. - 3.
 Liaison visits agency and meets with the Field Supervisor and the student together.
 Liaison engages in problem-solving with Field Supervisor and student and establishes appropriate monitoring. - 4.
 When problems can not be resolved, the following takes place: - a.
-Field Placement Review Request Form is completed and forwarded to the Field Director - b.
+Field Placement Review Request Form is completed and forwarded to the Field Director. - b.
 Field Director discusses situation with liaison and/or Field Coordinator and or/Field Agency personnel. - c.
 Field Director decides if changes are needed in current placement; if student needs new placement; or if student cannot be replaced by Field Office.

-Course/Term:

-Student:

-Field Placement Agency:
+Field Liaison: Course/Term:

+Concerns:

-Date Agency was Visited: Participants in the Meeting:
+Participants in the Meeting:

 Signature:(Field Liaison) Date:

 Actions Taken by Field Office:

 Signature:(Field Director) Date: